angel-codes/100-days-of-code/log.md

 ### Day 51: November 4, 2020

 **Today's Progress:** Today I write my first blog post in @hashnode about to how to use Tailwind CSS with CSS-IN-JS on a ReactJS project.
 I also started taking the Advanced CSS course

+### Day 52: November 5, 2020

+**Today's Progress:** Today I was working on the Natours Webpage, a project of the course of Advanced CSS and SASS that I'm taking.
+Also, I completed one assignment of the CS50 course, and I started learning about C